Blue Monday 2026: Myth, Reality, and an Opportunity for Peace

 - “Tea Monday” instead of Blue

 Brew Monday initiative is gaining popularity in the United Kingdom (Tea Monday).
-Instead of grieving alone, invite a colleague or friend over for a cup of tea.
-Heartfelt conversation and social connection are the most powerful weapons against feelings of loneliness.
+Instead of feeling sad alone, invite a colleague or a friend for a cup of tea.
+A sincere conversation and social connection are the most powerful weapons against the feeling of loneliness.

 The Philosophy of Peace: Things Are Not as Bad as We Think

-Often, it is not reality itself that causes us the most stress, but our thoughts about it.
-Ancient Stoics and modern cognitive therapists remind us of a simple truth: It’s usually neither as good nor as bad as we make it out to be.
+Often, the greatest stress is caused not by reality itself, but by our thoughts about it.
+Ancient Stoics and modern cognitive therapy specialists remind us of a simple truth: It’s usually neither as good nor as bad as we make it out to be.

-If you feel slower or less motivated, that’s normal.
-In nature, winter is a time of rest, a time of “hibernation.”
-Trees don’t bloom all year round, so why do we demand that of ourselves?
-Blue Monday can be a chance for you to just to be.
+If you feel slower or less motivated, that is normal.
+In nature, winter is a time of rest, of “hibernation.”
+Trees do not bloom all year round, so why do we expect that from ourselves?
+Blue Monday can become permission for yourself to simply to be.
 Enjoy the peace, the slower pace, cozy evenings at home, and allow yourself to rest without guilt.

 A second chance for New Year's resolutions